AdobeDocs/campaign-classic.en/help/technotes/using/deliverability-server.md

 >[!NOTE]
 >
->For any questions about these changes, read the [FAQ](#faq-aa).
-For more information, contact [Adobe Customer Care](https://helpx.adobe.com/enterprise/admin-guide.html/enterprise/using/support-for-experience-cloud.ug.html).
+>For any questions about these changes, contact [Adobe Customer Care](https://helpx.adobe.com/enterprise/admin-guide.html/enterprise/using/support-for-experience-cloud.ug.html).
 >

 ## What changed?{#acc-deliverability-changes}